Statue of Queen Victoria, Bengaluru: Present Status

-Older photos of the statue show the statue being encircled with ornamental chains, and two canons on either side with a sepoy guarding the statue.
+Older photos of the statue show the statue being encircled with ornamental chains, and two cannons on either side with a sepoy guarding the statue.

 At present, the regalia of the queen appears battered with age, the cross of the orb is missing, the scepter is broken and one of the fingers in the right hand of the queen is broken.
 The statue is still maintained regularly, but is almost obscured by lush green trees.

 The Horticulture Department, Government of Karnataka have asked for expert reports for restoration of the Queen Victoria's Statue, along with the Statue of King Edward VII and statue of Chamaraja Wodeyar IV.
 Further it suggested polishing the statue of Victoria, and pruning of surrounding trees to make the statue more visible.

 Since the 1960s, a group of political activists led by Vatal Nagaraj, (who is infamous for vandalising the cenotaph pillar which was raised in memory of the lives lost in the Siege of Bangalore, 1791, opposite to the present Corporation Building, and Hudson Memorial Church), has been demanding that statue of Queen Victoria, along with that of King Edward VII and Mark Cubbon be removed.
 The Government had at one stage accepted these demands and agreed to remove the statues in 1977, but never implemented the decision.
 Further, historians, and heritage lovers of Banaglore City are enraged with these suggestions of destruction of history and have raised their opposition.
 In 2013, members of the Cubbon Park Walkers’ Association garlanded the statue of Mark Cubbon in open defiance of these demands.